 - Facilitates rehabilitation and prevention of injury

-- Note: Persons new to Clinical Pilates will usually need between 1 and 3 individual sessions prior to joining a studio group.
-Health fund rebates apply to all sessions and are billed as an individual consultation (505).
+- Note: Persons new to exercise rehabilitation will usually need between 1 and 3 individual sessions prior to joining a studio session.
+Health fund rebates apply to all sessions if you are doing exercise rehabilitation for pain, a medical issue, injury or postural issue.